spicata/mint-fresh-notes/pages/Stories and Knowledge Draft 2.md

 ---
 layout: page
-tags:
+tags: Skill/Writing IndigenousPeoples StudyOfStudy
 ---

 The use of stories allows for the contextualisation of information, rendering stories as a crucial method of passing down and spread of information.
-Context can benefit the recalling and application of knowledge as it acts as an environment where k
+Within *How to Take Smart Notes*, Sönke Ahrens emphasises the importance of context.
+This is for good reason, as context allows learners to learn better.
+Context allows learners to think of a subject in terms of other things, adding a form of “tangibility” to the knowledge.
+It also clarifies the learning process.
+As information by itself can be interpreted in many ways, contextual clues guides learners down a certain interpretation, which allows for guided and easier learning.
+Context also adds relevance to the knowledge, as learners can learn in which scenario this information can be applied.
+A similar sentiment is found within *Aboriginal pedagogies at the cultural interface* by Tyson Yunkapoorta.
+Yunkapoorta highlights that context and story-telling is also a crucial part of Aboriginal learning as well, shedding light on how context may play a large part in learning in every culture.
+The method of story-telling brings the information into a larger narrative, allowing students to learn in a more “culturally meaningful way”.

+Stories are able to act as a medium where people where personal experiences are passed through.
+Experiences undoubtedly play a part in learning, and stories can act as a way of sharing experiences.
+Oral stories are especially useful for sharing these experiences,

+Stories are also engaging, which allows learners to become more engrossed and absorbed within the content.
+Stories, especially oral stories, are an engaging and interactive medium of information transmission.
+Perhaps this is a reason that stories are such a crucial part within Western, Eastern, and Aboriginal Australian cultures.
+Aesop’s fables and the countless allegories are prime example.
+Story-telling can allow learners to empathise with characters and events in the story, and prompts them to shares stories of personal experiences as well.
+The use of characters also can aid in convey meaningful ideas and lessons for life, such as in *The Story of the Southern Cross*, a widely spread Aboriginal Dreaming story.